Dashwood Banbury Academy Sports Premium funding 2021-22

 - through our North Oxfordshire School Sports Partnership affiliation, provide existing staff with training or resources to help them teach PE and school sport more effectively.

-- through our North Oxfordshire School Sports Partnership affiliation, attend 100% of Level 2 competitions and festival competitions
+- through our North Oxfordshire School Sports Partnership affiliation, attend 100% of Level 2 competitions, festival competitions and Change4Life opportunities

 - introduce new sports or activities in our after school club offer and encourage more pupils to take up sport at a local community club